MarionMcG/fundamentals_data_analysis/README.md

 Project Intentions
 * Summarise the history of the box plot and situations in which it used.
 * Demonstrate the use of the box plot using data.
-* Explain any relevant terminology such as the terms quartile and percentile.
+* Explain any relevant terminology and mathematical definitions.
 * Compare the box plot to alternatives, highlighting some limitations of Tukey's original design.

-In this repository you will find my investigation.
-The body of my work in contained in the Jupyter notebook boxplots.ipynb; including all code, explanations and references.

-In this file you will find:
+IMy investigation is contained in the Jupyter notebook above.

-1. Information on how to download and save the ipynb notebook.
+If you're unfamiliar with Jupyter notebooks, notes on how to download and use the ipynb file can be found below.
-2. Instructions on how to open the notebook on your machine.
-3. How to run code cells in an open ipynb notebook.

 Alternatively, you can view the ipynb file [here](http://nbviewer.jupyter.org/github/MarionMcG/data-analysis-project/blob/master/boxplots.ipynb).

 ### 1. Downloading an ipynb file from Github
 * I'd recommend that you download or clone the entire repository with all of its dependencies, rather than just downloading the ipynb notebook.